kalliope-project/kalliope/kalliope/neurons/shell/README.md

           file_template: remove_file.j2
 ```

-If you want to add argument to your shell command, you can use the query arguments.
+If you want to add argument to your shell command, you can use an input value from your order.
 ```
   - name: "Delete-a-specific-file"
     signals:
       - order: "remove file {{ query }}"
     neurons:
       - shell:
-          cmd: "rm "
+          cmd: "rm { query }}"
           file_template: remove_file.j2
-          args:
-              - query
 ```
 In the example above, kalliope will remove the file you asked for in the query.
 eg: "remove file test", the executed command will be "rm test"